Born In: Upper Darby, Pennsylvania, United States

 mother: Zenobia Jeanne

 siblings: Peter, Peter Fey

 Ancestry: Greek American, German American, British American, Irish American

 U.S. State: Pennsylvania

 Tina Fey was born on May 18, 1970, in Pennsylvania, USA, to Zenobia Xenakes, a brokerage employee, and Donald Fey, a university grant-proposal writer.
 She is of mixed ancestry and has one brother.

 Her interest in comedy developed at a young age as her family often watched comedy shows on TV, sometimes staying up late in the night to watch their favorite shows.

-She attended ‘Beverly Hills Middle School’ before going to ‘Upper Darby High School’ where she was an honor student and co-editor of the school newspaper.
+She attended ‘Beverly Hills Middle School’ before going to ‘Upper Darby High School’ where she was co-editor of the school newspaper.
 She anonymously wrote a satirical column for the paper.

-She was presented with the ‘Producers Guild of America Award’ for ‘Outstanding Comedy Series’ for her show ‘30 Rock’ in 2008.
-This award is given to honor the visionaries who produce and execute motion picture and television product.
+She was presented with the ‘Producers Guild of America Award’ for ‘Outstanding Comedy Series’ for her show 30 Rock in 2008.
+This award is given to honor the visionaries who produce and execute motion pictures and television products.